-Students who finish their MSc degree by January 24 can choose to graduate in March (in absentia) or June (convocation).
+Students who finish their MSc degree by the January deadline (see above) can choose to graduate in March (in absentia) or June (convocation).
 Please let Kitty know your preference when you submit your approval of thesis corrections form.

 Students account will adjust your fees after you have submitted your thesis.
 Do check your account on ACORN few weeks after you submit your thesis to SGS to be sure that you have paid for all of your tuition and other fees.